 Tips – How To Make Malfoof

 Yes, of course.
 Simply omit the ground beef from the stuffing recipe.
-You can even opt to create a veggie-based filling using parsley, tomatoes, mint, and shallots with the rice.
+You can even opt to create a veggie-based rice filling by adding parsley, tomatoes, mint, and shallots to the rice mixture.

 Yes!
-You can freeze cooked stuffed cabbage without the sauce in an airtight container for up to three months.
-Remove the night before and put in the fridge to thaw.
+You can freeze cooked stuffed cabbage without the sauce in an airtight container or pack them in a freezer bag for up to three months.
+Remove the night before and put it in the fridge to thaw.

 Cut the stem out of the whole cabbage, cutting around and pulling out with a fork.
 Then, you boil the whole cabbage head for about 30-40 minutes until the leaves have softened, making sure you spin the cabbage head around often.
 Strain, allow to cool and gently peel one leaf at a time.